raghavranjan/biztalk-docs/biztalk/install-and-config-guides/configure-biztalk-server.md

     - **Enable the BAM Portal**: If you use the BAM Portal, then thick this option.
     - **Web service accounts**: Enter the accounts used to run the IIS services.
 If SQL Server is on another computer, enter the domain accounts.
     - **Windows groups**: You can keep the default group name, or enter something custom.
-If SQL Server is on another computer, enter the domain account.
+If SQL Server is on another computer, enter the domain groups.
     - **BAM Portal Web Site**: Select the Web site to host the BAM Portal.
 In some environments, the Default Web Site is the only website configured.

 ### Configure BizTalk EDI/AS2 Runtime